 Do you have a good job?
 Is your compensation OK?
 Not too many 80-hour weeks?

-So why are you reading a post about lawyer career planning?
+So why are you reading a post about attorney's careers and attorney career planning?

 Because you are smart!
 You know it may all end tomorrow through no fault of your own.

 You feel your career (and life) could be better.
 A gnawing anxiety that your current career path will not result in your ideal career.

 How do you ease your anxiety and prepare yourself for unanticipated events that affect your career?

 How do you increase the odds that your career path will result in jobs that make you happy and lead to the ideal career?

 By formulating a long-term career plan and periodically updating and revising the plan.